ainsleyclark/ryzentosh/README.md

 OpenCore 0.7.4 EFI configuration for macOS Monterey 12.01 running on a ASUS Crosshair VII Hero X570 motherboard with an AMD Ryzen 7 5800x.

-Inspired by the fantastic Guide by AudioGod on the [AMD OSX Forums](https://forum.amd-osx.com/index.php?threads/audiogods-asus-rog-strix-x570-e-gaming-big-sur-monterey-beta-opencore-0-7-4-efi.1685/) and the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).
+Inspired by the fantastic guide by AudioGod on the [AMD OSX Forums](https://forum.amd-osx.com/index.php?threads/audiogods-asus-rog-strix-x570-e-gaming-big-sur-monterey-beta-opencore-0-7-4-efi.1685/) and the [OpenCore Install Guide](https://dortania.github.io/OpenCore-Install-Guide/).

 # What's Working